Peoplesized/peoplesizedcom/_posts/2014-12-17-bip-indicators-explorers.md

 who: jonathan
 ---

-Simplifies the exploration and discovery of a hierarchical set of indicators with 3 different views of the same data: a grid, conceptual framework and a table.
+Simplified the exploration and discovery of a hierarchical set of indicators with 3 different views of the same data: a grid, conceptual framework and a table.

 Built at UNEP-WCMC as an embeddable component using Backbone and Rails, and presented in an iframe on existing DotNetNuke site.